dunstontc/learn-go/code/Kernighan/tgpl/notes/02-Program-Structure.md

 The second `if` statement is nested within the first, so variables declared within the first statement’s initializer are visible within the second.
 Similar rules apply to each case of a `switch` statement: there is a block for the condition and a block for each case body.

 At the package level, the order in which declarations appear has no effect on their scope, so a declaration may refer to itself or to another that follows it, letting us declare recursive or mutually recursive types and functions.
-The compiler will report an error if a constant or vari- able declaration refers to itself, however.
+The compiler will report an error if a constant or variable declaration refers to itself, however.

 In this program:
 ```go